 I usually don’t hate music if it’s blatantly awful.
 That usually makes me love it.
 (I have especially great affection for the universally maligned “We Built This City” thanks to the efforts of Twitter queen Megan Amram.)
 What grates on me is the technically listenable stuff that is still, slyly, really bland and stupid.
-Travie McCoy offers some decent verses here atop an aesthetically pleasant track; but it all goes to wash if you try to digest the lyrics of Bruno Mars chorus, which earned extra hate-points for always tricking me into thinking “Santeria” was coming on the radio last year.
+Travie McCoy has some decent verses here, but it all goes to wash in the Bruno Mars chorus, which earned extra hate-points for always tricking me into thinking “Santeria” was coming on the radio last year.

 The 201 Greatest Singles of the Decade, Part 3: #160-#141

 Womack’s second-best Aughts song about late-night temptations is still better than a lot of people’s first-best songs about anything.
 Even in avoiding her drunken ex’s advances, she sounds positively heartbroken, suggesting she’d gladly make the other decision if she didn’t know better. – Dan Milliken

 Her motivation for her music has always been escapism, but I love the personal touch she slips into this one.
 Her late mother is the one who she’s referring to when she sings “at night, she pumps gasoline.” – Kevin Coyne